Data Mesh: a Systematic Gray Literature Review: Threats to Validity

 \section{Threats to Validity}

 This section discusses the potential threats to external, construct, and internal validity~\cite{wohlin2012experimentation} that may apply to our study.
 First, we note the risk of missing relevant studies for the systematic gray literature review.
-Since the field is developing rapidly, it can be interesting to repeat the gray literature review after some time to see how the topic matures as it is adopted more by the industry.
-For this reason, we extended the study to include sources from September 2021 to May 2022, which yielded 35 new sources.
+Since the field is developing rapidly, it can be interesting to repeat the gray literature review after some time to see how the topic matures as the industry adopts it more.
+Hence, we extended the study to include sources from September 2021 to May 2022, which yielded 35 new sources.

-Additionally, as part of the selection process of our methodology, we rely on the (subjective) expertise of the authors to determine the quality and relevance of a source.
-Such a process runs the risk of introducing bias to the final selection.
+Additionally, as part of our methodology's article selection process, we rely on the authors' (subjective) expertise to determine a source's quality and relevance.
+Such a process risks introducing bias to the final selection.
 Therefore, two authors assessed each source, and an inter-reliability kappa coefficient was calculated to ensure bias was not too high.

-Finally, the reference architecture was created systematically by looking at various sources.
-However, as was noted above, few complete, holistic architecture instances exist to compare with, and many sources only consider partial architectures.
+Finally, the reference architecture was created systematically by examining various sources.
+However, as noted above, few complete, holistic architecture instances exist to compare with, and many sources only consider partial architectures.
 These partial architecture instances might lead to a sub-optimal holistic reference architecture.
 At the same time, we note that this problem is somewhat cyclical: a reference architecture can contribute significantly to the number of complete architecture instantiations, which in turn can improve future reference architectures.